RichardMM/Bucketapp/README.md

 [![Build Status](https://travis-ci.org/RichardMM/Andela_challenge.svg?branch=master)](https://travis-ci.org/RichardMM/Andela_challenge)
-# Andela_challenge
+# Bucketbook
-Web app for andela challenge.
 The app allows user to create account, login create new buckets and add items to each bucket.
 Deleting items from a bucket list is still in development stages.

 # Requirements:
 1. Python 3.5